organicresearchcentre/pgtool-gui/README.md

 This website structure, developed in collaboration with [MVARC](https://mvarc.eu/), is the latest iteration based upon the original PG Tool v3.1 Excel-based farm sustainability assessment tool created by [Organic Research Centre](https://www.organicresearchcentre.com).
 It offers an interface that makes this tool accessible (and its corresponding [API](https://github.com/organicresearchcentre/pgtool-api)) and available for farmers, advisors and researchers to interact and learn with it.

-You can access this version of the PG Tool at the ORC website here (TBA).
+You can access this version of the PG Tool at the ORC website [here](https://www.organicresearchcentre.com/PG-Tool/).

 A user guide for self-assessments has also been created for this version of PG Tool available [here](https://github.com/organicresearchcentre/pgtool-gui/blob/main/PG%20Tool%20Online%20v3.1%20Manual.md).